SurrealNumber/CoreTitleInheritance/readme.txt

 - Need to mention commandeering expanded traits toggle Main picture will be commander_is_leader

+For forum known bugs:
+- In error.log it will complain that several variables are set but never used.
+This is because they are not used in the scripting language but are used by the gui to present numbers to the player.

 For forum addition to compatability:
 - This mod commandeers the CharacterWindow.ToggleExpandedTraits toggle and the CharacterWindow.AreTraitsExpanded check.
 The toggle appeared to not be called anywhere, so I decided to use it.